timani/mitre-logger/README.md

     "jorgegc/phing-drush": "*"
 }
 ```

 Install the dependencies with Composer
 ```
 php composer.phar install
 ```

+## Usage

-Run the install list command to see a list of available options
+Run the install list command to see a list of available targets
 ```
 ./vendor/bin/phing -l
 Default target: